How long do Tesla batteries last?

 *The mileage range for each model is based on EPA estimates

-So, if your commute is 50 miles in one direction, after a single charge for the Model 3 Standard Range, you can commute back and forth five times and will need a charge after the 5th trip.
+So, if your commute is 50 miles in one direction, after a single charge for the Model 3 Standard Range, you can commute back and forth twice and will need a charge after the 5th trip.
 Put another way, on that single charge, you can take a road trip from New York City to Washington, DC - just be sure to plug in once you reach your destination!

-Either way, any Tesla you choose will provide sufficient range for everyday use and long-drives alike, due in large part to their increasing availability of Superchargers.
+Either way, any Tesla you choose will provide sufficient range for everyday use and long drives alike, due in large part to their increasing availability of Superchargers.

 Your Tesla's range depends on the model of the car, its battery size, and how you drive.